 - Poor health status does not necessarily lead to respondents appreciating art less.

-The findings indicate that art provides an effective way of connecting with large numbers of patients and carers and of communicating the established standards of excellence and care that are often perceived with difficulty through the veil of traumatic personal experience.
+The findings indicated that art provides an effective way of connecting with large numbers of patients and carers and of communicating the established standards of excellence and care that are often perceived with difficulty through the veil of traumatic personal experience.
 The survey also strongly validated the impact of a professional arts curatorial process.

-A simple cost-benefit analysis based on benefits that could be derived from art at The Canberra Hospital indicates that an annual budget for the art program of $300,000 would easily be recouped in terms of cost savings and the value of benefits using a statistical life year approach.
+A simple cost-benefit analysis based on benefits that could be derived from art at The Canberra Hospital indicated an annual budget of $300,000 for the art program would easily be recouped in terms of cost savings and the value of benefits using a statistical life year approach.

-The evaluation also identified that there would likely be value in:
+The evaluation also identified there would likely be value in:

 - carrying out a more controlled ‘before-and-after’ comparison;